huggingface/huggingface_hub/docs/source/en/guides/search.md

-To explore available filter on the Hub, visit [models](https://huggingface.co/models) and [datasets](https://huggingface.co/datasets) pages in your browser, search for some parameters and look at the values in the URL.
+To explore available filters on the Hub, visit [models](https://huggingface.co/models) and [datasets](https://huggingface.co/datasets) pages in your browser, search for some parameters and look at the values in the URL.